Zoledronic acid: Research

 Zoledronic acid has been found to have a direct antitumor effect and to synergistically augment the effects of other antitumor agents in osteosarcoma cells.

 Zoledronic acid has shown significant benefits versus placebo over three years, with a reduced number of vertebral fractures and improved markers of bone density.
 An annual dose of zoledronic acid may also prevent recurring fractures in patients with a previous hip fracture.

-Zoledronic acid also attenuates accumulation of DNA damage in mesenchymal stem cells and protects their function.

 With hormone therapy for breast cancer

 An increase in disease-free survival (DFS) was found in the ABCSG-12 trial, in which 1,803 premenopausal women with endocrine-responsive early breast cancer received anastrozole with zoledronic acid.
 A retrospective analysis of the AZURE trial data revealed a DFS survival advantage, particularly where estrogen had been reduced.

 In a meta-analysis of trials where upfront zoledronic acid was given to prevent aromatase inhibitor-associated bone loss, active cancer recurrence appeared to be reduced.